 Within the archives researched, many different spelling variations of the surname Ghormley were found.
 These included One reason for the many variations is that scribes and church officials often spelled an individual's name as it sounded.
 This imprecise method often led to many versions.
 Gormley, O'Gormley, Grehan, Gormleigh, Gormly, Gormlie, Grimes and many more.

-First found in County Donegal, where the Ghormley family held a seat from very ancient times.
+First found in County Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel, where the Ghormley family held a seat from very ancient times.

 This web page shows only a small excerpt of our Ghormley research.
 Another 415 words(30 lines of text) are included under the topic Early Ghormley History in all our PDF Extended History products.